 9. Interview: Let your leads learn from the best

-Interviews are great because it can be a good incentive, it builds your trustworthiness and very easy to advertise it on social media.
+Interviews are great because they can be a good incentive, it builds your trustworthiness and very easy to advertise it on social media.

 10. Create share-worthy infographics

 Good infographics require a lot of work from you:

 - Visualize data in an understandable, simple way